-At the hearing, you may be asked to make a brief opening statement explaining what you want the Tribunal to do and why.
-The Respondent will also be given a chance to explain its position.
+At the hearing, parties will be asked to make a brief opening statement explaining what you want the Tribunal to do and why.
+You can chose to provide this statement at the beginning of the hearing before any evidence is led or before you begin to introduce your evidence.

 Unless everyone agrees about the facts, you will need to present evidence.
 This involves witnesses giving testimony and the introduction of documents.
+Administrative tribunals such as the Pay Equity Hearings Tribunal are not obliged to apply the rules of evidence as strictly as a court.
+But all evidence must be relevant to the issues in dispute before the Tribunal.

 Usually, but not always, the Applicant gives its evidence first.
 If the Application alleges a breach of ss.9(2) (the reprisal protections) the Respondent will be required to proceed first.

 The Tribunal holds a hearing "de novo".
 This means testimony is given under oath or on affirmation, tested by cross-examination, and weighed by the Tribunal.
-The hearing is not an appeal of the Review Officer's Order and the Review Officer's findings or conclusions are not binding on the Tribunal.
+It is not an appeal of the Review Officer's Order and the Review Officer's findings or conclusions are not binding on the Tribunal.
 For that reason, arguments about the Review Officer's conduct or the process at Review Services are rarely relevant to the decision the Tribunal is required to make.